fireblade-engine/ecs/README.md

 let nexus = Nexus()
 ```

-then create entities by generating them with the nexus.
+then create entities by letting the `Nexus` generate them.

 ```swift
 let myEntity = nexus.create(entity: "myEntity")
 ```

-You create components like this
+You can define `Components` like this

 ```swift
 class Movement: Component {